 - Complex regional pain syndrome (which usually resolves itself after several months).

 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
-We’ll explain your treatment to you and make sure that you are well enough to go ahead with it.
+We’ll explain your finger treatment to you and make sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.